 Present day Shari'a courts in Israel operate by the same substantive law that was applicable during the British rule in Palestine.
 Article 52 of the Palestine Order in Council, later adopted by the Israeli government, granted Shari'a courts in the state of Israel exclusive jurisdiction over personal status matters of Muslims.
-Amendment No.5 of the family court law was passed in 2001, rendering Shari'a court jurisdiction equal to that of family courts with the exception of carrying out marriages and divorces, which remained the exclusive jurisdiction of the Shari'a courts.
-As parts of the state-run justice system, the Shari'a courts are also subject to judicial review by the High Court of Justice.
+Amendment No.5 of the Family Court Law was passed by the Israeli Knesset in 2001, granting secular family courts an equal footing with the Shari'a court, with the significant exception of the latter having the monopoly over carrying out marriages and divorces.
+As parts of the state-run justice system, the Shari'a courts are subject to periodic judicial review by the High Court of Justice.
+The courts themselves are funded and run by the Ministry of Justice, and all its employees are Israeli civil servants.

-The Israeli system allows the Qadis employed in the state-supervised Shari'a courts to monopolize the interpretation and praxis of Shari'a law within the state.
-This is unique to the Israeli case: in Arab countries and in most legal systems in the countries of the Muslim world, a number of different religious factions, traditions and institutions jointly interpret the Shari'a and participate in shaping its application.
-In the absence of well-established and officially recognized Mufti and Ulama (Religious Scholars), Abou Ramadan claimed, the Israeli legal field is better described as "judge-made-law" rather than "jurist-law", as originally intended in classic Islamic jurisprudence.
+The Israeli system allows the Qadis operating the state-supervised Shari'a courts to monopolize both the interpretation and the praxis of Shari'a law within the state.
+This effective monopoly by the Qadis is a situation unique to the Israeli case: in most state-run legal systems in Muslim-majority countries, a number of different religious factions, interpretative schools, legal traditions and active religious institutions jointly share the responsibility to interpret the Shari'a and collectively participate in determining the manner of its application.
+In the absence of well-established and officially recognized Mufti and Ulama (Religious Scholars), Abou Ramadan claimed, the Israeli legal field is better described as "judge-made-law" rather than "jurist-law", as was originally intended in classic Islamic jurisprudence.

-This state of affairs is also abetted by the continued use of dated legal frameworks and codes.
-The Ottoman Family Law of 1917, the Qadri Pasha's Code of 1875, the Majalla, and the Ottoman Code of Civil procedure are all still applicable today in the Shari'a courts in Israel, despite being compiled over a century ago.
-The Hanafi jurisprudence, the dominant jurisprudential school during the late Ottoman Empire, comprises the basis of the substantive law and serves as a foundational framework to Shari'a Courts' jurisdiction today.
-The Shari'a court of appeals has recently declared, however, that it is not exclusively bound to the premises set by the Hanafi School, but is free to draw on any and all other legal schools and traditions, since Islam is one.
+This state of affairs is also abetted by the continued use of outdated legal frameworks and codes.
+Despite being promulgated over a century ago, the Ottoman Family Law of 1917, the Qadri Pasha's Code of 1875, the Majalla, and the Ottoman Code of Civil Procedure of 1879 are all still applicable today in the Shari'a courts in Israel with no significant changes or ammendments.
+The Hanafi jurisprudence, the dominant jurisprudential school during the late Ottoman Empire, comprises the basis of the substantive law and serves as a foundational framework for the Shari'a Courts' jurisdiction today.
+The Shari'a Court of Appeals has recently declared, however, that it is not exclusively bound to the premises set by the Hanafi School, but rather sees itself as free to draw on any and all other legal schools and traditions, since Islam is one.

 The Code of Personal Status by Muhammad Qadri Pasha